deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

 1. Run the `kubectl cordon node_where_pod_is_hosted` command;
 2. Delete the Pod;
 3. Make sure that the resize was successful.
 The PVC object must *not have* the `Resizing` condition. **Note** that the `FileSystemResizePending` state is OK;
-4. Run the `kubectl uncordon node_where_pod_is_hosted` command;
+4. Run the `kubectl uncordon node_where_pod_is_hosted` command.

 ## Environment requirements

-1. vSphere version required: `v7.0U2` ([required](https://github.com/kubernetes-sigs/vsphere-csi-driver/blob/v2.3.0/docs/book/features/volume_expansion.md#vsphere-csi-driver---volume-expansion) for the `Online volume expansion` work);
+* vSphere version required: `v7.0U2` ([required](https://github.com/kubernetes-sigs/vsphere-csi-driver/blob/v2.3.0/docs/book/features/volume_expansionmd#vsphere-csi-driver---volume-expansion) for the `Online volume expansion` work);
-2. vCenter to which master nodes can connect to from within the cluster;
+* vCenter to which master nodes can connect to from within the cluster;
-3. Datacenter with the following components:
+* Datacenter with the following components:
   1. VirtualMachine template with a [specific](https://github.com/vmware/cloud-init-vmware-guestinfo) cloud-init datasource.
     * VM image should use `Virtual machines with hardware version 15 or later` (required for online resize to work).
   2. The network must be available on all ESXi where VirtualMachines will be created.
   3. One or more Datastores connected to all ESXi where VirtualMachines will be created.
     * A tag from the tag category in `zoneTagCategory` (`k8s-zone` by default) **must be added** to Datastores.
 This tag will indicate the **zone**.
 All Clusters of a specific zone must have access to all Datastores within the same zone.
   4. The cluster with the required ESXis.
     * A tag from the tag category in `zoneTagCategory` (`k8s-zone` by default) **must be added** to the Cluster.
 This tag will indicate the **zone**.
   5. Folder for VirtualMachines to be created.
     * An optional parameter.
 By default, the root vm folder is used.
   6. Create a role with the appropriate [set](#list-of-privileges-for-using-the-module) of privileges.
   7. Create a user and assign the above role to it.

-4. A tag from the tag category in `regionTagCategory` (`k8s-region` by default) **must be added** to the Datacenter.
+* A tag from the tag category in `regionTagCategory` (`k8s-region` by default) **must be added** to the Datacenter.
 This tag will indicate the region.

 ## List of privileges for using the module